WilliamC07/learnOpenGL/notes/notes.md

   ```
   CPU: (after shader program is used by calling `glUseProgram`)

+## Textures
+- Careful about .png transparency.
+You will need to enable blending and you may not see
+  the stretch depending on where the transparency is.

 ## Shaders
 - Mainly deal with Fragment (pixel) and vertex shaders